okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2019-09-4/index.md

 ### Scope Naming Restriction

-OAuth Scopes are not allowed to start with the `okta.` prefix. <!-- OKTA-212397 -->
+OAuth Scopes are not allowed to start with the `okta.` prefix.
+See the Note under [Scope properties](/docs/reference/api/authorization-servers/#scope-properties) for more information. <!-- OKTA-212397 -->